aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.ink/ink/register_ink_effect_image/_index.md

 ### Remarks

-This method allows replacing the default ink effect textures with user-defined ones,
-            which is particularly useful when default assets are restricted by licensing or unavailable at runtime.
+This method allows replacing the default ink effect textures with user-defined ones, which is particularly useful when default assets are restricted by licensing or unavailable at runtime.

-             must associate an [`InkEffectType`](/slides/python-net/aspose.slides.ink/inkeffecttype) value with a corresponding
+Each registered value pair must associate an [`InkEffectType`](/slides/python-net/aspose.slides.ink/inkeffecttype) value with a corresponding
 [`IImage`](/slides/python-net/aspose.slides/iimage) object (e.g., Bitmap, or an Aspose image interface).